cupid25/LordsBot/README.md

 which will allow you to run Android apps on your PC.

 The bot automates all the repetitive and tedious tasks of the game.
-Has many features like auto defending against player attacks or auto gather resources and many more..
+Has many features like auto defending against player attacks or auto gather resources and much more..

 Extra Notes: